sathwikm17/Crud-Spring/README.md

 - CrudRepository is used for repository layer of the architecture.
 - JSP is used in the view layer.
 - Follows MVC architecture pattern
+- JSTL is used to fetch data and render it to view

-*Application that manages student data*
+*Application that manages student data containing primary details* *Uses MySQL system*